Affiliate links on Android Authority may earn us a commission. Learn more.

 No wireless charging

 Stereo speakers (one downward facing), Active Edge, USB Type-C, single nano-SIM

 Dimensions and weight

 Value and competition

 At $350, it’s impossible to deny the value Google’s Pixel 4a brings to the market.
 Even over a year after its launch, it still offers one of the best experiences on Android in a uniquely compact package.
 Small phones are a dying breed, and getting a Pixel experience for half or even one-third the price of a modern flagship is an absolute steal.
 That said, there are a few phones in this price range you should be looking to for direct comparison.

-Pay a bit more, and you’re in the range of the OnePlus Nord.
-The Nord offers a faster Qualcomm Snapdragon 765G processor, a 90Hz AMOLED display, more RAM and storage, and faster 30W charging.
-Still, the cheapest version of the OnePlus Nord available globally costs close to $500, so it’s a significant price hike over the Pixel 4a.
+Pay a bit more in Europe, and you’re in the range of the OnePlus Nord 2.
+The Nord offers a much faster MediaTek Dimensity 1200 processor, a 90Hz AMOLED display, more RAM and storage, and faster 30W charging.
+For those in the US, there’s the OnePlus Nord N10 which isn’t anywhere near as impressive but does offer 5G capabilities.

 So, should you buy a Pixel 4a?
-Yes, absolutely.
-If you’re tired of big, expensive phones and just want something compact that works, and works well, there is no doubt the Pixel 4a is one of the best phones you can buy.
+If you’re tired of big, expensive phones and want something compact that works and works well, there is no doubt the Pixel 4a is one of the best phones you can buy.
 Even over a year after launch, the Pixel 4a is a steal.